 Please visit our website at www.handsondat.com

 Students must come to class with either black or purple scrubs.
-Scrubs can be purchased at Walmart or Uniform City relatively cheaply.
+Scrubs can be purchased at Walmart or Uniform City at a afforable price.
 Approximately cost $25.00 per set.
 Students must also wear closed-toe shoes.
 No high heels are permitted.
 Students are not permitted to wear excessive jewelry and if they have long hair, it must be pulled back.
 This is for safety precautions.

-The school provides each student with dental assistant name tags (“IDs”) and models of their dentition at no additional cost.
-If lost, replacement fee will be $5.00.
+The school provides each student with dental assistant name tags (“IDs”) If lost, replacement fee will be $5.00.

-Mastering the parts of the tooth.
-Topics include cervix, apex, dental pulp, tissues of the teeth such as enamel, dentin and cementum.
+Parts of the tooth.
+Topics include cervix, apex, dental pulp, tissues of the tooth enamel, dentin and cementum.
 Also, includes discussion of anatomical landmarks of the tooth and dental terminology.
 Tissues supporting the human teeth.
-Topics include the alveolar process, the periodontal ligament and the gingival (gums), which are collectively known as the periodontium Bones of the Head, Muscles of the Head and Neck, Temporomandibular Joint (TMJ) and Paranasal Sinuses.
-Basic anatomy and physiology of the human skull Topics include the cranium and the bones of the face.
-Muscles of the head and neck and the temporomandibular joint that connects the maxillary and the mandibular jaws.
-Topic also includes paranasal sinuses, which are the air cavities in the bones above each side of the nasal cavities.
+Topics include the alveolar process, the periodontal ligament and the gingival (gums), which are collectively known as the periodontium.

 Specialty limited to the dental care of children.
 Topics include informed consent from guardians prior to treatment, behavioral management.
 Material used in dentistry.
 Topics include cavity varnishes and liners, dental cements, surgical, periodontal dressing, glass ionomer cements, composites, pit and fissure sealants and dental amalgams.